-Winter temperature is likely to be above normal in the whole SEECOF region with probabilities decreasing from western toward eastern parts of the SEECOF region.
-Hence, winter temperature is likely to be above-normal in most of the SEECOF region (zone 1 and 2 in Figure 1), while it will be near- or above-normal in Caucasian region, Jordan, inlands of the Turkey, Israel and Lebanon, as well as along the eastern and southeastern coasts of the Black Sea (zone 3 in Figure 1).
+Winter temperature is likely to be near or above-normal in most of the SEECOF region (zone 1 in Figure 1) and above-normal in Jordan, Israel, southern parts of Turkey, along the coasts of the Ionian, Aegean, Central and Eastern Mediterranean Seas with belonging hinterland (zone 2 in Figure 1).

 Figure 1.
-Graphical presentation of the 2020/21 winter temperature outlook
+Graphical presentation of the 2022/23 winter temperature outlook

-In Greece, along the coasts of Ionian, Aegean Sea and Eastern Mediterranean with hinterland, Israel, Jordan and Lebanon, as well as in most of the Turkey (zone 1 in Figure 2), winter precipitation totals are likely to be below-normal.
-In rest of the SEECOF region (zone 2 in Figure 2) the uncertainty is high: with equal probabilities for below, near- or above-average conditions of winter precipitations.
+In the south of Greece, Turkey, Israel, Jordan, along the coasts of Ionian, southern coasts of the Aegean, southern and eastern coasts of the Black Sea (zone 2 in Figure 2), winter precipitation totals are likely to be below- normal, while in rest of the SEECOF region (zone 1 in Figure 2) the uncertainty is high: probabilities for below, near- or above-average conditions are approximately equal.